yana-safonova/PatchWorkPlot/README.md

 `python generate_igdetective_config.py "" IGH cats_configuration`

 Then, PatchWorkPlot takes the compiled configuration file and visualizes pairwise alignments of IGH loci.
-The `--show-genes` option is used to illustrate positions of IGH genes predicted by IgDetective:
+The `--show-annot` option is used to illustrate positions of IGH genes predicted by IgDetective:

-`python PatchWorkPlot.py -o cats_configuration/config.csv -o cats_patchworkplot --show-genes`
+`python PatchWorkPlot.py -o cats_configuration/config.csv -o cats_patchworkplot --show-annot`

 ## Gallery